 Articles / Comparisonsupdated for DaVinci Resolve 21.0 (June 2026)

-Best DaVinci Resolve Course: 6 Real Options Compared
+Best DaVinci Resolve Courses in 2026: 6 Real Options Compared

 Quick answer

-There's no single best DaVinci Resolve course, it depends on your goal.
-Blackmagic Design's own training is free and leads to an official certification.
-Warren Eagles' Resolve Megapack and MZed's Ollie Kenchington course go deepest on color grading.
-For instant answers instead of hours of video, TryUncle's AI tutor beats every course on this list for speed.
+There's no single best DaVinci Resolve course in 2026, it depends on your goal.
+Blackmagic Design's training is still free and leads to official certification, though its books remain the Resolve 20 editions, while Warren Eagles and MZed's Ollie Kenchington go deepest on color grading.
+For instant answers instead of hours of video, TryUncle's AI tutor beats every course here.

 Do you need a course to learn DaVinci Resolve at all?